--------

 What is Online Sex Therapy?

-My therapeutic style blends depth, warmth, and a touch of humor.
-I believe healing becomes possible when you feel supported, understood, and empowered to reconnect with your authentic self.
+My therapeutic style blends warmth, depth, and a touch of humor.
+Healing happens when you feel understood and supported—not rushed or fixed.

 Common Issues Sex Therapy Can Help with